 Other features include – a charge port for charging your phone or iPad, comes with an eight-mode hand lamp (500 lumens), a 12v 15amp port to power air pumps, or whatever.

 I’m a fan.

 Schumacher OBD-L Memory Saver or KAM tool.
 Important to fit the memory tool before disconnecting the battery.
 Modern cars don’t like being without power.
-The Schumacher is easy to use with it’s 3 step guided procedure.
+The Schumacher is easy to use with its 3 step guided procedure.

 Gearwrench is a pretty solid performer, I have lots of their tools and they work just fine.
-This is a 56 piece 3/8 inch drive ratchet with six point socket set.
-Typical mechanics use 1/2 inch, 3/8 and 1/4 inch drive, ratchet and socket sets, however a good 3/8 set is a great allrounder.
+This is a 56 piece 3/8 inch drive ratchet with the six-point socket set.
+Typical mechanics use 1/2 inch, 3/8 and 1/4 inch drive, ratchet, and socket sets, however, a good 3/8 set is a great allrounder.

 Regular size sockets 6-19mm